ADVAIR DISKUS (FLUTICASONE PROPIONATE/SALMETEROL XINAFOATE)

 Conditions Treated by Advair Diskus

 Asthma is a chronic condition in which your airways narrow and swell and produce extra mucus which can make breathing difficult and trigger coughing, wheezing and shortness of breath.
-For some people, asthma symptoms may be triggered by physical activity, while others may experience symptoms as a result of contact with allergens.
-While some may experience minor symptoms with asthma; for others it can be a more serious condition that interferes with daily activities and poses a threat of a life-threatening asthma attack.
+Asthma symptoms may be triggered by physical activity for some people, while others may experience symptoms as a result of contact with allergens.
+While some may experience minor symptoms with asthma; for others it can be a more serious condition that interferes with daily activities and poses the risk of a life-threatening asthma attack.
 Asthma cannot be cured, but the symptoms can be managed.

 Advair Diskus or Fluticasone Propionate/Salmeterol Xinafoate generic may also be prescribed to treat chronic obstructive pulmonary disease (COPD), a chronic inflammatory lung condition.
 Emphysema and chronic bronchitis are the two most common conditions that contribute to COPD.